I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Book your hotel in San Sebastian now!

-Inside the new museum addition, there are temporary galleries, a library, a cafeteria, and a shop, along with the main entrance hall.
+Inside the new museum addition, there are temporary galleries, a library, a cafeteria, a shop, and the main entrance hall.

 Planning a visit